Markets

 0.0 pp

-Canada is a North American country with 41.29 million inhabitants in 2024, and was the world's 10th largest economy.
+Canada is a North American country with a population of 41.3 million in 2024; it was the 9th largest economy in the world.

-According to Globaldata, in 2024 Canada was the world's 7th largest source market for tourists, generating 39.3 million trips and accounting for 2.4% of total global tourism demand.
+According to Globaldata, in 2024, Canada was the 7th largest source market for tourists globally, generating 39.3 million trips and accounting for 2.5% of total global tourism demand.

 Team